1. Radio syntax

 Those working together should set the group to an integer from 0 to 255 so that only their microbits share messages.

 Set the length to the maximum value if sending long messages.
-Lengths greater that the default may be required if sending image strings.
+Lengths greater that the default of 32 may be required if sending long strings.

 from microbit import *